Ultra-Wideband Technology (UWB): The Most Accurate Real-Time Location Data

 Standards for Specific User Environments

-Omlox sets the rules for seamless interoperability in UWB-based RTLS for industrial environments, uniting manufacturers of UWB chips and equipment.
+Omlox ensures seamless interoperability for UWB-based RTLS in industrial settings, uniting manufacturers of UWB chips and equipment.
 Sewio RTLS uses the Omlox standard to ensure that our customers get the latest features for compatibility in industrial-grade real-time location systems (RTLS).

-FiRa focuses on achieving compatibility for mobile phones and personal devices.
-CarConnectivity Consortium plays a similar role in the car industry, creating standards for secure and consistent UWB use in cars.
+FiRa focuses on achieving compatibility for mobile phones and personal devices, while the CarConnectivity Consortium plays a similar role in the car industry.